Sunday, November 30, 2025

 One quick warning:

 This company sells three different lens styles.
 The glasses I love have a magnified area shaped like an igloo, which provides a subtle lens transition.
 There's also a design with an upside-down igloo.
 I made the mistake of ordering those glasses, but they made me dizzy.
-A third design has three transitinos in the lens.
+A third design has three transitions in the lens.
 I haven't tried them, nor do I intend to.
 I'm sticking with the igloo!

 So if you explore other options, make sure the readers are designed like the ones I linked above.